 New Baby Deltic

 D5905 had its engine was removed and stored at Stratford as a standby power unit for D5901.
 When D5901 was scrapped at Doncaster Works in early 1977, NRM requistioned the engine and transported it back on a four-wheeled wagon.
 It remained under a tarpaulin until 2001.
 Following research, the Baby Deltic project team discovered its existance.
 After negotiations with the National Railway Museum, the engine was transferred to Barrow Hill locomotive shed and rebuilt to working order.
-Indeed on YouTube you can view and hear it installed in a donor locomotive in the shape of a class 37.
 This locomotive has now been professionally shortened to be the 11th Baby Deltic a truly magnificent achievement.
 There are lots of great pictures on The Baby Deltic Project website and Facebook page.
 The rarity of Baby Deltic equipment makes it all the more incredible that the very I engine I started up at Hitchin depot nearly forty years ago is still in existence and will be used again.

 When Heljan produced a Baby Deltic, I simply had to have not one, but two.
 Unfortunately the model of D5905 is not in the livery that I remembered so I purchased D5900.
 An easier choice was with D5909 as this is produced in blue livery – the only member of the class to receive this.
 On my model railway layout, I have created D5900 working an engineers/breakdown train while D5909 is shown on British Rail non-corridor stock.